noelherrick/phaxio-java/QUICKSTART.md

 ### Release number

-You can a release number (give it back to com.phaxio.Phaxio):
+You can a release number (give it back to Phaxio):

     number.release();